 “Steel Pop” containers, $175 (set of 10) by OXO®; crateandbarrel.com

 Whether you barbecue every weekend or haven't used a grill in your lifetime, a grill is a wonderful item to add to your wish list since there is sure to be at least one instance where you'll need it – perhaps even to invite the person who bought it for you over for burgers.
+It's certainly not on a typical wedding registry checklist, but it's one of our favorite gift ideas for the entertainer in your life.

 Weber® Q® 1200™ Red Liquid Propane Gas Grill, $199 by Weber; crateandbarrel.com

-A blender is one of those small appliances that you likely own already but it may not be in the best shape.
+A blender is one of those small kitchen appliances that you likely own already but it may not be in the best shape.
 Since blenders can be used for everything from pureeing items for a homemade soup, to making your daily smoothie, to putting together a fresh pizza or pasta sauce, you'll want to add a reliable one to your list.

 A3500 Ascent Series blender, $550 by Vitamix; williams-sonoma.com